 The final step to completing the wreath is adding on the classic Easter eggs.
 We’ve chosen quails eggs as these fit in perfectly with our style!
 If you’ve gone for something more minimal, pastel coloured eggs really fit in with this season and work great!
 Again, for a centerpiece simply place the eggs on and around the wreath and they will settle into place.
 If you’re planning to place this on your door we’d recommend making sure the eggs are securely attached with a glue gun for longevity!

-For extra Easter styling, pair your wreath with a lantern by your door or add LED candles for the perfect centerpiece.
+For extra Easter styling, pair your wreath with a lantern by your door or add LED candles for the perfect centrepiece.
 Make sure to tag us in any pictures of your spring wreaths @lights4fun.
 We would love to see how you’ve styled the latest spring trend!